 - 🌟 Cult Coffee (Newington/Meadows): very stylish, great sweets (from 101 Bakery) and good snacks (toasties, avocado toast…) –– great place to hang out

-- Thomas J Walls (Old Town): Viennese feel, exceptional coffee and good lunch options
+- Thomas J Walls (Old Town): Viennese feel, exceptional coffee and good light lunch options

 - Wellington (New Town): great for take away, one of my favourite roasts